manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-peek-tree-next-branch`: Select the next branch at the same level in the browsing history (default binding to `<down>`)
 - `lsp-bridge-peek-tree-previous-node`: Select the previous higher-level node in the browsing history (default binding to `<left>`)
 - `lsp-bridge-peek-tree-next-node`: Select the next lower-level node in the browsing history (default binding to `<right>`)
+- `lsp-bridge-indent-left`: Indents the pasted text to the left according to the indent values defined in `lsp-bridge-formatting-indent-alist`
+- `lsp-bridge-indent-right`: Indents the pasted text to the right according to the indent values defined in `lsp-bridge-formatting-indent-alist`

 ## LSP server options
 lsp-bridge provides support for more than two language servers for many languages.
 You can customize the following options to choose the language server you prefer: